populationgenomics/talos/docs/SvAnnotationPlan.md

 The SV VCF is supplied per cohort as an **`sv` column in the input TSV**, following the same sentinel convention as `mito`: a cohort with no SV data gets `nextflow/assets/NO_SV`.

+**The input VCF must be indexed.** `sv_annotation.nf` picks up `{sv}.tbi` with `checkIfExists: true`, so an un-indexed input fails while channels are being built, before any process runs.
+The `complete` branch requires the same of the previously published VCF.

 `main.nf` reads the TSV header eagerly and only calls `SV_ANNOTATION` when an `sv` column exists, because the workflow body exits if the MANE GTF or SVAFotate BED are missing — an SNV-only user must never be made to download 478 MB of SV reference data.